Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-In less featured regions, sparse correspondences enable alignment between salient features while denser optical flow can prove useful in less textured regions. \citet{duRobustSurfaceTracking2015} combine the benefits of sparse correspondences with LK optical flow.
-For estimating displacement they represent the scene using a triangular mesh.
+In less featured regions, sparse correspondences enable alignment between salient features while denser optical flow can prove useful in less textured regions.
+Exploiting this idea,~\citet{duRobustSurfaceTracking2015} combine the benefits of sparse correspondences with LK optical flow.
+For estimating displacement, they represent the scene using a triangular mesh.
 They choose to use Sum of Conditional Variance (SCV) instead of SSD as their similarity metric for optical flow.
-This enables better performance under non-linear variations in the images. \citet{schoobStereoVisionbasedTracking2017} use a similar tracking algorithm, but with application in laser ablation for microsurgery.
+This enables better performance under non-linear variations in the images. \citet{schoobStereoVisionbasedTracking2017} (\discussed{}) use a similar tracking algorithm, but with application in laser ablation for microsurgery.

 Using the classic KLT,~\citet{penzaLongTermSafety2018} match regions with additional specularity filtering for tracking Safety Areas (structures to avoid damaging) in surgery.
 Their method importantly estimates when tracking fails.
-When tracking fails, they find SURF~\citep{baySURFSpeededRobust2006} matches in the image and compare to those in lost region to re-localize.
-Failure estimation of tracked regions is performed via a hand-engineered probability dependent on features in the area, percentage of features lost, validity of the transformation, and standard deviation of optical flow distribution.
+When tracking fails, they find SURF~\citep{baySURFSpeededRobust2006} matches in the image and compare to those in the lost region to re-localize.
+Failure estimation of tracked regions is performed via a hand-engineered probability dependent on features in the area, percentage of features lost, validity of the transformation, and standard deviation of the optical flow distribution.

-In a different approach that uses neither LK optical flow nor sparse features,~\citet{collinsRobustRealtimeDense2016} estimate flow by solving for the deformation that a model's texture map has to undergo to match the current image via rendering the model.
-This requires a pre-acquisition of a model with texture, and is close in principle to Shape-from-Template (SfT, Section~\ref{sec:sft}).
+In a different approach that uses neither LK optical flow nor sparse features,~\citet{collinsRobustRealtimeDense2016} estimate flow by solving for the deformation that a model's texture map must undergo to match the current image via rendering the model.
+This requires a pre-acquisition of a model with texture and is close in principle to Shape-from-Template (SfT, Section~\ref{sec:sft}).